adampl2/CryptoSwap/README.md

 The Navbar and footer both have the same shade of black to make them distinguishable from the white background of the page.
 This has been done to create a visually pleasing & healthy contrast between contents of the page and background colour.

-The main "Track Live Prices" container and texts inside "Learn more about crypto" and "Definitions" both have a light yellow colour that has been adapted from binance.com to improve readability of the contents and create an eye-pleasing colour contrast.
+The main "Track Live Prices" container and texts inside "Learn more about crypto", "Convert Your Bitcoin", and "Definitions" all have a light yellow colour that has been adapted from binance.com to improve readability of the contents and create an eye-pleasing colour contrast.

 * Navbar, footer (background), all headings and span elements inside tabs (text) have `#19191C` as their colour.